 - 1. Rotate the spark plug cap 1/4 turn and pull it off the spark plug. - 2.
-Using the special wrench provided in the tool pouch, rotate the spark plug counterclockwise to remove it. - Reverse the procedure for spark plug installation.
+Rotate the spark plug counterclockwise to remove it. - 3.
+Reverse the procedure for spark plug installation.
 Torque to specification.

 Spark Plugs Spark Plug Inspection Normal Spark Plug